 For adults, going shopping on January 2nd is a very popular thing to do.
 The so-called ‘fukubukuro‘, or lucky bags, are the reason for this.
 A fukubukuro is a bag that can contain all kinds of goodies, and many larger and smaller stores give them out.
 The fun part is that you have no idea what you are buying, as the contents are often a surprise and all you can see is a price tag.
 What you do know, though, is that it will always be a (very) good deal.

 A bag that costs 3000 yen can easily contain 10.000 yen worth of goodies.
 Some stores offer better bags than others, and those who are in-the-know will know where to line up.
 Lines can become very long at stores with popular fukubukuro bags, and the wait can be many hours.
 But it is part of the tradition, and often very much worth it.
 So if you happen to be in Japan on January 2nd, treat yourself to one of these lucky bags!

 For the kids, there are special games during the first days of January.
 Karuta, a card game, is one of them.
 A reciter will read a proverb or poem out loud, and the other players then try to get the card related to the proverb or poem.
 The one who collects most cards is the winner.
 Children also play typical old-fashioned games such as ‘hanetsuki’ or Japanese style badminton, ‘takoage’ or flying a kite, ‘komamawashi’ or spinning tops, ‘sugoroku’ a Japanese board game, and so on.

 Your Japan Tour

-As seasoned Japan experts, we can help you create your perfect Japan tour including guides who can help you navigate Japan during special events and can tell you all about Japanese traditions surrounding special days like New Year’s Day.
+As seasoned Japan experts, we can help you create your perfect Japan tour.
+We can guides who can help you navigate Japan during special events and can tell you all about Japanese traditions surrounding special days like New Year’s Day.
 Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!